dash0hq/dash0-examples/opentelemetry-collector/tail-sampling/README.md

 Demonstrates `sample_on_first_match: true` with priority-ordered policies (errors > latency > important endpoints > probabilistic baseline).
 This config short-circuits evaluation as soon as a policy samples a trace, improving performance for high-volume systems.

 ### 3. `config-composite.yaml` (Rate Allocation)
-Demonstrates the **composite policy type** with rate allocation across sub-policies:
+Demonstrates the **composite policy type** with rate allocation across sub-policies.
+Use this when you need to guarantee sampling rates for different trace categories while enforcing a total throughput limit.

+**Configuration:**
 - 50% (2 spans/s) for errors (`http.status_code >= 400`)
 - 50% (2 spans/s) for mutations (`http.method` in [POST, PUT, DELETE])
-- Total throughput: 4 spans/s (intentionally low for testing)
+- Total: 4 spans/s (intentionally low for testing)

+**Key differences from other policies:**
-**Note**: The composite policy cannot be wrapped in an `and` policy, so it evaluates ALL traces globally (not policy-group-based).
+- Cannot be wrapped in an `and` policy (evaluates ALL traces globally, not policy-group-based)
+- "First match wins" - array order determines priority
+- Rate limits prevent any category from consuming all capacity

 ### 4. `config-decision-cache.yaml` (Decision Cache Testing)
 Demonstrates the **decision cache** feature with: